SlapBot/powir/README.md

 Powir is a Windows 10 based tool to monitor and analyze your system's power and battery usage.

 It provides you with various information and statistics about the current and overall history of the power and battery usage of your system.

+### Installation

+There are two ways to install powir:

+1. [Desktop App (Main Mode)](#desktop-app-main-mode): Installation is as quick as simply downloading the executable and running it.
+The App is completely portable meaning you don't have to go through an installation wizard, and it can be copied from system to system seamlessly without any dependencies or extra files needed. **Recommended**

+2. [Browser Window (Lite Mode)](#browser-window-lite-mode): Installation requires few pre-requisites (node & npm) and firing a command from the command prompt which opens up a tab in your default browser serving file via local server.
+Actions (Export PDF, JSON) are missing in the lite mode.

+Simply go to [Releases](https://github.com/SlapBot/powir/releases) and pick the latest version to download.

+Download Latest Version: [Powir v1](https://github.com/SlapBot/powir/releases/download/1.0/powir.1.0.0.exe): **Please take a note below before downloading the app**

 ## Features